 An RSTA transmitting a Ranging NDP Announcement frame and an HE Ranging NDP after receiving an HE Ranging NDP as a response to a Passive Location Sounding subvariant Ranging Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the Passive Location Sounding subvariant Ranging Trigger frame.

-An ISTA transmitting an HE Ranging NDP as a response of to an Passive Location Sounding subvariant Ranging Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the Passive Location Sounding subvariant Ranging Trigger frame.
+An ISTA transmitting an HE Ranging NDP as a response of to a Passive Location Sounding subvariant Ranging Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the Passive Location Sounding subvariant Ranging Trigger frame.

-Similar to in TB Ranging, an ISTA participating in a Passive Location Ranging exchange shall measure the ToD of its own HE Ranging NDP and the ToA of when it receives the RSTA’s HE Ranging NDP.
-In addition, optionally the ISTA also measures and reports the TOAs of when it receives the HE Ranging NDPs transmitted by the other ISTAs participating in the Passive Location Ranging exchange.
-By reporting the TOA timestamps for when it received the other ISTAs NDP transmissions, the quality of the location estimate for a STA listening in to the Passive Location exchanges can be improved.
+Similar to in TB Ranging, an ISTA participating in a Passive Location Ranging exchange shall measure the ToD of its own HE Ranging NDP and the ToA, or in addition the PS-TOA, of when it receives the RSTA’s HE Ranging NDP.
+In addition, optionally the ISTA also measures and reports the TOAs, or in addition the PS-TOAs, of when it receives the HE Ranging NDPs transmitted by the other ISTAs participating in the Passive Location Ranging exchange.
+By reporting the timestamps for when it received the other ISTAs NDP transmissions, the quality of the location estimate for a STA listening in to the Passive Location exchanges can be improved.

 The max number of NSTS used in the Passive Location Ranging exchanges is limited to 4.

+See Figure 11-36t for an example of time stamps measured by the RSTA, ISTA and a PSTA in a Passive TB Ranging measurement exchange.
+The timestamp values t1, t2, t3 and t4 are analogous to the correspondly labeled time stamps in Subclause 11.22.6.4.3.3 (Measurement Sounding Phase of TB) for TB Ranging.
+The time-stamps t5 and t6 are the times at which the I2R NDP and R2I NDPs arrive at the PSTA, respectively.